poteto/hiring-without-whiteboards/README.md

 - [Small Improvements](https://www.small-improvements.com/careers) | Berlin, Germany
 - [Smartly.io](https://www.smartly.io/developer) | Helsinki, Finland | Discussion with recruiter and developers and a pair coding exercises
 - [Social Tables](http://www.socialtables.com) | Washington, DC | Chat about skills and past experiences + bring in a code sample from previous work or side project to discuss
-- [SocialCops](http://www.socialcops.com) | New Delhi, India | A mini project (to be done within 8 days), followed by a discussion with the team you're applying to.
-Then as the final step, a call with one of the founders.
 - [Softwear](http://nl.softwear.nl/vacatures) | Amsterdam, Netherlands | Writing software for the fashion industry – remotely – in an international team.
 - [Sogilis](http://sogilis.com) | Grenoble, France | Discussion about interests, practices, and motivation.
 Presentation/code review/pair programming on a personal or professional project.
 - [Sourcegraph](https://about.sourcegraph.com/jobs) | San Francisco, CA & Remote | Tailored to the candidate, often consists of take-home work, discussion of real-world eng challenges, and product familiarity.